Blog / Comparison

 Answering the phone is important, but it's only the first step.
 The MIT/InsideSales.com Lead Response Study found that leads contacted within 5 minutes are 21x more likely to qualify than those contacted after 30 minutes.
 And industry surveys consistently show that communication, not price, is the top complaint homeowners have about contractors (GuildQuality, Angi).
 The problem most contractors face isn't just missed calls.
 It's everything that happens after that first contact: slow follow-ups, forgotten leads, manual estimation, and deals that stall because nobody moved them forward.

 An answering service captures the lead.
-An AI employee converts it.
+An AI front office converts it.
 For a contractor running a $500,000-$2,000,000/year business, the revenue difference between capturing leads and converting them can be six figures annually.

 When should a contractor choose an answering service?

-An AI answering service makes sense if you already have strong follow-up systems, a dedicated office person handling estimates and scheduling, and your main gap is just missed calls.
+An AI answering service makes sense if you already have strong follow-up systems, a dedicated office person handling estimate prep and scheduling requests, and your main gap is just missed calls.
 If your pipeline management is solid and you only need the front door covered, an answering service at $59-150/mo is a cost-effective solution.

-When should a contractor choose an AI employee?
+When should a contractor choose an AI front office?

-An AI employee like DeskForeman makes sense if you're a solo operator or small crew (1-15 people) running your business from a phone between job sites.
-If you're losing leads because you can't respond fast enough, if follow-ups slip through the cracks, if you're spending evenings writing estimates instead of being with your family, and if you don't have an office person to manage the pipeline, an AI employee handles all of it for less than the cost of a part-time hire.
+An AI front office like DeskForeman makes sense if you're a solo operator or small crew (1-15 people) running your business from a phone between job sites.
+If you're losing leads because you can't respond fast enough, if follow-ups slip through the cracks, if you're spending evenings writing estimates instead of being with your family, and if you don't have an office person to manage the pipeline, an AI front office handles all of it for less than the cost of a part-time hire.

 The key question is: do you need someone to answer the phone, or do you need someone to run the business while you're building?